nextnanopy/nextnanopy/docs/examples/Example1_Execute_an_input_file.rst

-When you create ``my_input``, the class will first check automatically the type of the input file (nextnano++, nextnano3, nextnano.NEGF or nexntano.MSB).
+When you create ``my_input``, the class will first check automatically the type of the input file (nextnano++, nextnano3, nextnano.NEGF or nextnano.MSB).
 It will then get the raw text and extract all variables defined in the file:

 ::